ronheywood/opencv/README.md

 Experimenting with tracking a golf ball as it moves.

-Practical uses will require high speed photogrqaphy, but theoretically with suitable still images we should be able to determine launch angle, ball speed, spin and spin axis - which are the main components required for golf simulator software.
+Practical uses will require high speed photography, but theoretically with suitable still images we should be able to determine launch angle, ball speed, spin and spin axis - which are the main components required for golf simulator software.

+I'm not anticipating trying to use live video for anything practical - I'll probably start with analyising two still frames - and to get round the high speed photography issue it'll probably be flash duration exposure
+(I think the GC2 uses this technique)

 # Setup